skifli/splongle/README.md

 ![alt text](assets/image.png)

 A dongle for my [split ergonomic keyboard](https://github.com/skifli/splad).
+It connects to the device via a USB C port at the top of the case, and there is also a reset button on the left.
+It will show stats like typing speed, etc, for my keyboard, while also connecting my two keyboard halves together and then to the computer via the aforementioned USB-C.

 ## Schematic